 A list or data.frame coercible to a data.table

-- trans_v
+- self

 - obs_rates

-A trans_rates_t table with observed historical rates
+A trans_rates_t table of observed transition rates for historical periods

 - periods